 Additional Resources

-The County site provides general guidelines about becoming a candidate.
-Additionally, the state provides state and federal information on the Colorado Secretary of State's website on how to run for office.
-Email the TRACER Help Desk at Secretary of State for detailed information about Campaign Finance.
+The state provides state and federal information on the Colorado Secretary of State's website on how to run for office.
+Email the TRACER Help Desk (cpfhelp@sos.state.co.us) at the Secretary of State for detailed information about Campaign Finance.
 Contact us at elections@gilpincounty.org or Sahari McCormick 303-582-5321.

 Be sure to review the Fair Campaign Practices Act.